 4. Proactive Cybersecurity Defense and Threat Intelligence

 Five years ago, the emphasis was on capturing network traffic and reacting to the findings.
 This task is still employed, but cybersecurity professionals must be more proactive with their defense and threat intelligence.
 It involves monitoring for application security and predicting/searching for incidents before they arrive at the security operations center (SOC).
-Cybersecurity professionals can also participate in Information Sharing and Analysis Organizations (ISAOs) and Information Sharing and Analysis Centers (ISACs), like the CompTIA ISAO, which provides the opportunity to share cybersecurity information and best practices with a trusted group of peers as well as access thread feeds and threat intelligence platforms.
-Growing job roles covered in CySA+, such as threat hunter, bring new techniques for finding incidents outside of the SOC.
+Cybersecurity professionals can also participate in Information Sharing and Analysis Organizations (ISAOs) and Information Sharing and Analysis Centers (ISACs), like the CompTIA ISAO, which provides the opportunity to share cybersecurity information and best practices with a trusted group of peers as well as access threat feeds and threat intelligence platforms.
+Growing job roles covered in CompTIA CySA+, such as threat hunter, bring new techniques for finding incidents outside of the SOC.